About Karl Strobl:

 I studied applied maths in Cambridge (PhD), and theoretical physics at Vanderbilt Univ.
 (M.S.), and Vienna Technical University.

 I still love maths, and actively try to convey insights from complex systems studies, evolutionary game theory, self-organised criticality, extreme value theory, statistical modelling and significance tests, genetic algorithms. and emergence.
-I spy out everyday mis-uses of statistical results for fun.
+For fun, I spy out everyday misuses of statistics.

 For a full profile, visit www.linkedin.com/in/karlstrobl